javedali99/python-resources-for-earth-sciences/README.md

  - [leafmap](https://leafmap.org/): Leafmap is a Python package for interactive mapping and geospatial analysis with minimal coding in a Jupyter environment.

  - [GeoWombat](https://github.com/jgrss/geowombat): Utilities for geospatial data

+ - [pyGIS](https://pygis.io/docs/a_intro.html): pyGIS is an online textbook covering all the core geospatial functionality available in Python.
+This includes handling vector and raster data, satellite remote sensing, machine learning and deep learning applications.

 </br>